"Let the peace of Christ rule in your hearts, since as members of one body you were called to peace. And be thankful." Colossians 3:15

 GOD’S PEACE, OUR UMPIRE

-As I read Colossians 3:15-16 to prepare for this post, I was stunned to find out the Greek in verse 15 literally means let peace be the umpire of your minds.
+As I read Colossians 3:15-16 to prepare for this post, I was stunned to find out the Greek in verse 15 means let peace be the umpire of your minds.
 What a great word picture!

 Who is the umpire in your mind?
 Is it the world, friends, culture, or social media?
 Who decides what goes in and what stays out?
 If we’re believers, we have the Holy Spirit to help us in this task.